 - Future medical costs

 Since these factors can vary so much between cases, there’s no way for a lawyer to give you an accurate number without talking to you and reviewing the details of your situation.
-An experienced workers’ compensation will be able to tell whether or not what the insurance company offers is enough to cover your losses and if you should pursue a settlement.
+An experienced workers’ compensation will be able to tell whether what the insurance company offers is enough to cover your losses and if you should pursue a settlement.

-Call or text 404-800-4408 or complete a Free Case Evaluation form
+404-400-4000 or complete a Free Case Evaluation form